 The film, starring Chris Evans in the title role, left behind “Noah,” the biblical epic with Russell Crowe, which took in $17 million in its second weekend in U.S. and Canadian theaters for Paramount Pictures, according to an e-mailed statement today from Rentrak Corp.
 “Captain America” was projected to collect $97 million by BoxOffice.com.

-“The Winter Soldier” marked an early start to the summer film season, which traditionally begins the first weekend in May and accounts for more than 40 percent of annual box-office revenue.
+“The Winter Soldier” marks an early start to the summer film season, which traditionally starts in May and during which Hollywood studios release some of their biggest movies.
 Spreading out the premiere dates helps the industry avoid too many of its so-called tentpole pictures cannibalizing one another’s sales.

 Opening sales of “Captain America: The Winter Soldier” beat the previous high for the month, $86.2 million, recorded by “Fast Five” in 2011, according to Rentrak.
-The $95 million in “Winter Soldier” receipts includes $10.2 million in Thursday showings, a portion of which were held at midnight.
+The $96.2 million in “Winter Soldier” receipts includes $10.2 million in Thursday showings, a portion of which were screened at midnight.

-International sales of “The Winter Soldier” have totaled $207.1 million, according to Box Office Mojo.
-Domestically, the movie should have $248 million in receipts in its full theatrical run, according to BoxOffice.com, which last week increased its forecasts.
+Overseas sales of “The Winter Soldier” have generated $107.1 million, according to Disney.
+The movie should have $248 million in receipts in its full theatrical run in the U.S. and Canada, according to BoxOffice.com, which last week increased its forecasts.